 Those who do not place their faith in Jesus at some point in their lives will experience God’s judgment and an eternity separated from God.
 Nicodemus was at a point where he was being asked by Jesus to make a decision one way or another.
 This decision would determine if he would be separated from God or have a future with him forever.
 A very big deal!

-3. Just like Ivan and Nicodemus, many people in the world are ready to make a decision about Jesus after hearing the good news, but they don’t know how.
-Using the four symbols below, what does a person need to know to begin a relationship with Jesus Christ?
+*3. Just like Ivan and Nicodemus, many people in the world are ready to make a decision about Jesus after hearing the good news, but they don’t know how.
+Last week we talked about four symbols that help explain the gospel to people.

 Leaders, have your students try to figure out the meaning of the four symbols.
 If they need help, use the notes below.